samirose/sicp-compiler-project/README.md

 of over- or underflow

 ## Backlog
-* Emit runtime library code into the compiled module to have the compiler produce self-sufficient Wasm modules that don't have to be linked together with a runtime module to be executable.
-This is in preparation for supporting programs and I/O. See also [DevNotes](DevNotes.md#compiler-output).
 * Implement support for programs (5.1 [[R7RS][r7rs]])
 * Implement basic output facility with WASI (6.13.3 [[R7RS][r7rs]])
 * Add run-time support for rudimentary heap-based values: vectors, pairs